andywillis/spotmaps-pipeline-2012/README.md

 	* attach the zip file to a new email to spotmaps@lavabit.com, or
 	* put the zip file somewhere it can be downloaded and email spotmaps@lavabit.com with the download location

+## Note

+**Do not delete the processedFiles.txt file from the folder as this is added to and used with each new process.**

 ## License
 spotmaps &copy; 2012 Andy Willis
 Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php